Hello everyone!

 php -m

-Result: You will see PHP 8.5 version and a list of all active modules, including OPcache.
+Result: You will see the PHP 8.5 version and a list of all active modules, including OPcache.

 Connecting PHP to SQL Server (ODBC)

 This is the icing on the cake for those who work with SQL Server!
-We will install Microsoft's ODBC drivers so that PHP can communicate with SQL Server, whether it's on Azure, on-premises, or another server.
+We will install Microsoft's ODBC drivers so that PHP can communicate with SQL Server, whether it is on Azure, on-premises, or on another server.

 Attention: correct repository for Debian

-Microsoft's ODBC drivers have specific repositories per distribution.
-Always use the repository for Debian — never Ubuntu's — to avoid package incompatibilities and silent installation failures.
+Microsoft's ODBC drivers have specific repositories for each distribution.
+Always use the repository for Debian — never the Ubuntu one — to avoid package incompatibilities and silent installation failures.

 To install the ODBC drivers: